Alejogb1/job-board/blog-data/how-do-i-store-a-number-securely-using-chainlink-vrf.md

 id: "how-do-i-store-a-number-securely-using-chainlink-vrf"
 ---

-Okay, let’s talk about securing numbers with Chainlink VRF.
+, let’s talk about securing numbers with Chainlink VRF.
 This isn’t as straightforward as it might initially appear, and I’ve seen a few projects stumble over this particular aspect.
 The core issue is that VRF, or Verifiable Random Function, isn't designed to store values; it’s designed to generate cryptographically secure, unpredictable random numbers.
 Using it improperly as storage creates a security gap.
 Over the years, I’ve worked on several projects where a similar misunderstanding led to vulnerabilities, and I learned some valuable lessons.
 The most important being: don’t treat a random number generator as a storage mechanism.

 Here's a breakdown of why that’s problematic and how to address the challenge effectively.